Ulster Defence Association: UDA formation

-By this point, Charles Harding Smith had become the group's leader, with former British soldier Davy Fogel as his second-in-command, who trained the new recruits in military tactics, the use of guns, and unarmed combat.
-Its most prominent early spokesperson was Tommy Herron; however, Andy Tyrie would emerge as leader soon after.
-Its original motto was Cedenta Arma Togae ("Law before violence") and it was a legal organisation until it was banned by the British Government on 10 August 1992.
 Early in its history the UDA was closely associated with the Vanguard movement led by William Craig and it was regularly described as the "military wing" of Vanguard.
 At a rally in Lisburn in February 1972, Craig inspected uniformed ranks of UDA members.
-At a rally in Ormeau Park the following month, with thousands of UDA men in attendance, Craig warned: “When the politicians fail us, it may be our job to liquidate the enemy.”
+Craig issued a warning during a rally at Ormeau Park the next month, where thousands of UDA men were present: "If the politicians fail us, it might become our responsibility to eliminate the enemy."
 However, by 1979 the UDA had turned on Craig over his increasingly conciliatory approach to Nationalists and condemnation of the 1977 loyalist strike, leading the UDA to instead back Peter Robinson in that year's general election.